GET ORDAINED ONLINE IN THE CHRISTIAN LEADERS ALLIANCE

 Early church deacon ministers were commended like in Roman 16:1, “I commend to you our sister Phoebe, a deacon of the church in Cenchreae.”

-Then you will schedule an ordination service where a local representative of a Christian church will lead the service and the laying on of hands.
+You will schedule an ordination service or prayer with representative of a Christian church or ministry that will lead.

 3. More Ministry Training into a Specialized Area

-So, after you receive the Deacon Minister Ordination, you are welcome to complete a study program that takes that ordination into a specific ministry role.
+So, after you are ordained as a deacon minister, you are welcome to complete a study program that takes that ordination into a specific ministry role.
 We have launched the following ordained ministry role classes.
 Here is the list of Ordained Minister roles and a number of credits you will need to obtain your ordination specialty.

 4. Inclusion In The Christian Leader Alliance Directory